cultuurnet/uit-documentatie/content/json-ld/latest/events/event-bookingavailability.md

 # Event - bookingAvailability

-The bookingAvailability indicates whether there are still tickets or seats available for an event The following values for 'bookingAvailability' are applicable:
+The bookingAvailability indicates whether there are still tickets or seats available for an event.
+The following values for 'bookingAvailability' are applicable:
 * `available`: there are still tickets or seats left for the event, or the capacity for the event is unlimited.
 * `unavailable`: the event is sold out or fully booked.